priyanka-111-droid/100daysofcode/README.md

     OVERALL CONCEPTS: Conditional statements,logical operator,code blocks,scope

-    3-1: Control flow with if else(cond statement) and conditional operators,Odd or Even program
+    3-1: Control flow with if else(conditional statement) and conditional operators,Odd or Even program

     3-2: Nested if and elif,BMI calc 2.0 program